envygeeks/jekyll-assets/README.md

 ### What do the colons mean?
 Proxies/Tags

-* Sending "argument" is a boolean HTML argument.
+* Sending `argument` is a boolean HTML argument.
-* Sending "key:value" is an HTML key="value" if no proxy exists.
+* Sending `key:value` is an HTML key="value" if no proxy exists.
-* Sending "proxy:key:value" will set a proxy key with the given value.
+* Sending `proxy:key:value` will set a proxy key with the given value.
-* Sending "proxy:key" is a boolean argument if the proxy and key exists.
+* Sending `proxy:key` is a boolean argument if the proxy and key exists.
-* Sending "unknown:key:value" will raise DoubleColonError, escape it.
+* Sending `unknown:key:value` will raise `DoubleColonError`, escape it.
-* Sending "proxy:unknown:value" will raise a Proxy error.
+* Sending `proxy:unknown:value` will raise a `UnknownProxyError`.

 Lets say we have `sprockets` proxies and sprockets allows you to proxy accept, if you send `{% img src sprockets:accept:image/gif }` then Sprockets